zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-dense-vector.md

 In the example above, an index named `dense_vector_index` is created for the `dense_vector` field using the `IVF_FLAT` index type.
 The `metric_type` is set to `IP`, indicating that inner product will be used as the distance metric.

-Milvus supports other metric types.
+Zilliz Cloud supports other metric types.
 For more information, refer to [Metric Types](./search-metrics-explained).

 ### Create collection{#create-collection}